 Anadolu Agency/Getty Images

-The Unite the Right event Saturday was supposed to begin at noon, but people both in support and opposed to the rally began gathering earlier.
-By 11 a.m., two people had been treated for serious but nonlife-threatening injuries after an altercation at the city's Emancipation Park, according to city officials.
+The Unite the Right event Saturday was supposed to begin at noon, but people both in support of and opposed to the rally began gathering earlier.
+By 11 a.m. two people had been treated for serious but nonlife-threatening injuries after an altercation at the city's Emancipation Park, according to city officials.

 On Friday night, hundreds of white nationalists carrying torches and chanting "white lives matter," "you will not replace us" and the Nazi-associated phrase "blood and soil" marched near a statue of Thomas Jefferson on the grounds of the University of Virginia, and were met by counterprotesters.

 Police arrived on campus, declared it an unlawful assembly and ordered the crowds to disperse.
 University police arrested one person who was charged with assault and disorderly conduct, a university statement Saturday said.
 "Several other members of the university community sustained minor injuries during the confrontation."

 McAuliffe was direct Saturday night in his condemnation of those who arrived to attend the rally Saturday, telling the group to "go home."

 "You are not wanted in this great commonwealth.
 Shame on you," he said.
 "You pretend that you're patriots, but you are anything but a patriot."